Edge Coalitions in Graphs: Graphs with Maximum Edge Coalition Number

-\begin{theorem} For any unicyclic connected graph $G$ of size $m$, $EC(G)=n=m$ if and only if $G\in \Theta$. \end{theorem} \begin{proof} If $G\in \Theta$, then clearly we have $EC(G)=n=m$.
-Conversely, assume that $EC(G)=n=m$.
-Let $l$ be the length of a longest path $P$ in $G$, and let $P=(v_1, v_2, \ldots, v_{l+1})$.
-For $EC(G)=m$, the singleton edge partition must be an $ec$-partition.
-We Claim that $l\leq 5$.\\ Suppose $l\geq 6$.
+Suppose $l\geq 6$.
 Then we have $P=v_1v_2v_3v_4v_5v_6v_7\cdots$.
+Since $G$ is unicyclic, exactly one cycle is present.
+We distinguish the following cases according to the position of this cycle relative to the longest path $P$.

-Since the graph $G$ is a unicyclic graph, the following cases arise.\\ (i) If the vertices $v_1$ and $v_k$ for $k\ge 7$ are adjacent, then $G$ contains of a cycle $C_k$.
-By the Observation \ref{obs11}, we have $ EC(C_k)\leq 6$.
-Now if $G=C_k$, it is obvious that $EC(G)\neq n$.
-If $n\ge k+1$, then $G$ has at least one pendant edge and it has no edge coalition.\\ (ii) If the vertices $v_1$ and $v_6$ are adjacent, then $G$ consists of a single cycle $C_6$ and at least one pendant edge $e$.
-The edge $e$ has no edge coalition in $G$.\\ (iii) If the vertices $v_1$ and $v_5$ are adjacent, then $G$ consists of a single cycle $C_5$ and at least a hanging path $P_3$ or at least two pendant edges.
-In this case, at least one of the pendant edges or one of the edge of cycle $C_5$ has no edge coalition in $G$.
+(i) If the vertices $v_1$ and $v_k$, where $k\ge 7$, are adjacent, then $G$ contains a cycle $C_k$.
+By Observation~\ref{obs11}, we have $EC(C_k)\leq 6$.
+Now, if $G=C_k$, it is obvious that $EC(G)\neq n$.
+If $n\ge k+1$, then $G$ contains at least one pendant edge.
+A direct inspection shows that such a pendant edge cannot form an edge coalition with any other edge of $G$.

+(ii) If the vertices $v_1$ and $v_6$ are adjacent, then $G$ consists of a single cycle $C_6$ and at least one pendant edge $e$.
+A direct inspection shows that the pendant edge $e$ cannot form an edge coalition with any other edge of $G$.

+(iii) If the vertices $v_1$ and $v_5$ are adjacent, then $G$ consists of a single cycle $C_5$ and at least one hanging path $P_3$ or at least two pendant edges.
+In this case, at least one of the pendant edges or one of the edges of the cycle $C_5$ has no edge coalition in $G$.
 Thus, $EC(G)\neq n$.
-Similarly, if we connect the vertex $v_1$ to vertices $v_4$ and $v_3$, respectively and $l\ge 6$, then at least one of the pendant edges has no edge coalition in $G$.
-Therefore, $l\leq 5$.
+An analogous argument shows that if the vertex $v_1$ is adjacent to $v_4$ or $v_3$, respectively, and $l\ge 6$, then at least one of the pendant edges has no edge coalition in $G$.
+Therefore, every unicyclic graph with $EC(G)=m$ must satisfy $l\le5$.
+We now distinguish the remaining possibilities according to the value of $l$.